Silhouette (band)

-Silhouette is a progressive rock band from Utrecht, the Netherlands.
+Silhouette is a Dutch progressive rock band from Utrecht.
 So far, the band has released five albums.
-The music they play is influenced by band such as Genesis, Pink Floyd, Marillion, but also by more recent music.
-The Dutch Oor Pop Encyclopedie lists Silhouette under the category of progressive rock, other sources refer to their music as neo-progressive rock.
+Their music is influenced by bands such as Genesis, Pink Floyd, and Marillion, but also by more recent music.
+The Dutch Oor Pop Encyclopedie lists Silhouette under the category of progressive rock, while other sources refer to their music as neo-prog.

-Silhouette's album Beyond the Seventh Wave received the iO Pages Prog Award 2014 for the best prog album that was released in Belgium and the Netherlands in that year.
+Silhouette's fourth album, Beyond the Seventh Wave, received the iO Pages Prog Award 2014 for the best prog album that was released in Belgium and the Netherlands in that year.
 The band's manager, Kathy Keller, of My Music Matters-MT promotion company was active during the release phase of the album.
 Silhouette left in 2017 for record label management.